NoriSte/reactjsday-2019-testing-course/book/top-to-bottom.md

-# An easier trip: top to bottom
+# An easier journey: top to bottom

 When you are an experienced tester, approaching a test suite is nice road.
-But learning how to test properly, what to test and what to avoid, which kind of tests choosing etc. is not a satisfactional trip.
+But learning how to test properly, what to test and what to avoid, which kind of tests choosing etc. is not a satisfactional journey.

 More: **testing is expensive at the beginning**.
 Everything is new, the examples you are try to implement do not work, debugging a test could be hard...